Overview of Acid Peptic Diseases

 |Antibiotics||Anti-H. pylori antibiotics||Amoxicillin, clarithromycin, metronidazole, tinidazole|

-Antacids are weak bases that reduce intragastric acidity by reacting with gastric hydrochloric acid (HCl) and thereby forming salt and water.
-Many of them are available as over-the-counter formulations, however, acid-neutralizing capacities of different formulations are highly variable.
+Antacids are weak bases that reduce gastric acidity by reacting with gastric hydrochloric acid (HCl) and thereby forming salt and water.
+Many antacids are available as over-the-counter formulations; however, the acid-neutralizing capacities of different formulations are highly variable.

-Antacids should not be taken within 2 hours of consumption of drugs such as iron, tetracyclines, fluoroquinolones, and itraconazole, as they interfere with absorption of these drugs.
+Antacids should not be taken within two hours of the consumption of iron, tetracyclines, fluoroquinolones, and itraconazole, as they interfere with the absorption of these drugs.

-- It reacts with HCl to form magnesium chloride (MgCl2) and water.
+- Reacts with HCl to form magnesium chloride (MgCl2) and water.

 - Unabsorbed magnesium salts cause osmotic diarrhea.

-- It reacts with HCl to form aluminium chloride (AlCl3) and water.
+- Reacts with HCl to form aluminum chloride (AlCl3) and water.

-- Due to laxative and constipating effects of magnesium and aluminium salts respectively, magnesium hydroxide and aluminium hydroxide are frequently combined in proprietary combinations.
+Due to the laxative and constipating effects of magnesium and aluminum salts, respectively, magnesium hydroxide and aluminum hydroxide are frequently combined in proprietary combinations.

-- It reacts with HCl to form sodium chloride and carbon dioxide.
+- Reacts with HCl to form sodium chloride and carbon dioxide

 - Carbon dioxide causes belching and gastric distension, while sodium chloride may worsen fluid retention in patients with hypertension, heart failure, and renal failure.